William C Allen

 The site is a national forest which was the reason it had remained undisturbed although many ‘treasure hunters’ had removed the larger ‘souvenirs’ of the wreckage.

 She obtained eye-witness accounts (in German) provided by someone described as the ‘grave-digger’ and learned that the aircraft had broken up.
 The tail had broken away and the tail gunner was found attached to it by his parachute; he was nineteen.
-Bizarrely she met the grave-digger and shook the hand of the man who had removed her father’s corpse from the wreckage.
+Bizarrely she met the grave-digger and shook the hand of the man who had removed her father’s corpse from within the wreckage.

 Finally she went to the war cemetery at Durnbach, Gmund am Tegernsee, Miesbacher Landkreis, Bavaria (Bayern), Germany, it is located beside the north shore of the Tegernsee Lake.